-- (1) allow a mix of residential building forms ranging from detached to townhouse dwellings in areas designated as General Urban Area in the Official Plan: - (2) allow a number of other residential uses to provide additional housing choices within the third density residential areas; - (3) allow ancillary uses to the principal residential use to allow residents to work at home; - (4) regulate development in a manner that is compatible with existing land use patterns so that the mixed dwelling, residential character of a neighbourhood is maintained or enhanced; and - (5) permit different development standards, identified in the Z subzone, primarily for areas designated as Developing Communities, which promote efficient land use and compact form while showcasing newer design approaches.
+- (1) allow a mix of residential building forms ranging from detached to townhouse dwellings in areas designated as General Urban Area in the Official Plan; - (2) allow a number of other residential uses to provide additional housing choices within the third density residential areas: - (3) allow ancillary uses to the principal residential use to allow residents to work at home; - (4) regulate development in a manner that is compatible with existing land use patterns so that the mixed dwelling, residential character of a neighbourhood is maintained or enhanced; and - (5) permit different development standards, identified in the Z subzone, primarily for areas designated as Developing Communities, which promote efficient land use and compact form while showcasing newer design approaches.

 A mix of semi-detached and townhouse dwellings within a planned unit development are proposed for the Subject Property on two separate blocks.
+Blocks 28 and 29 are the final parcels of land that remain to be developed as part of Greystone Village community.
+The proposed development is consistent with the approved plan of subdivision.
 The proposed development will include a total of 30 residential dwelling units.
 The proposed built form is designed to maintain the scale and character of the area by providing ground-oriented dwellings with principal entrances accessed off Deschâtelets Avenue, Des Oblats Avenue and the forecourt park.
 The proposed development is designed to be compatible with the scale of surrounding neighbourhoods to the north and south of the Subject Property.
 The proposed development is consistent with the purpose of the R3 zone.